-- Redundant IP: The HMI or requesting device can request info from the Ethernet interface on a consistent IP address regardless of whether the Primary or Secondary is set to be the Active Redundant Controller.
+Redundant IP: The HMI or requesting device can request info from the Ethernet interface on a 1. consistent IP address regardless of whether the Primary or Secondary is set to be the Active Redundant Controller.
 Produced exchanges are produced with a configured ProducerID and ExchangeID for consumption.
-(IP address should not typically matter to the Consumer). - 2.
-Produce in Backup Mode: Both Redundant Controllers will produce the EGD Exchange on their Ethernet interface's native IP addresses.
+The IP address the exchange is produced from should not typically matter to the Consumer.
+If the consumer is only capable of listening to communications from the Redundant IP address, the Produce EGD on Redundant IP setting in the Ethernet interfaces Settings tab, should be set to True.